zt-robinson/GreenBook/docs/Qualifying_Priority.md

 ### American Open

-- Winners of the American Open for the last ten seasons
+- Previous 10 winners of the American Open
-- Winners of the Sovereign Tournament for the last five seasons
+- Previous 5 winners of the Sovereign Tournament
-- Winners of the Royal Open for the last five seasons
+- Previous 5 winners of the Royal Open
-- Winners of the AGA Championship for the last five seasons
+- Previous 5 winners of the AGA Championship
-- Winners of the Continental Championship for the last three seasons
+- Previous 4 winners of the Continental Championship
 - Individual winners of multiple Tour events from previous American Open to current American Open
 - The first 10 players, including ties, in the previous year’s American Open
 - The 50 current leaders on the Tour Championship Points List as of the day prior to the current American Open